 KS1-2 progress measures cover state-funded schools in England.
 The key stage 2 result used for the reading and mathematics progress measure is usually the pupil's test result.
-However, if the pupil is working below the standard of the test then their pre-key stage teacher assessment or below the standard of the pre-key-stage will be used instead.
+However, if the pupil is working below the standard of the test then their pre-key stage teacher assessment or p scale teacher assessment will be used instead.
 The writing progress measure only uses the writing teacher assessment.
 Pupils with missing key stage 1 results are excluded from the progress measures.
 Full details of the progress measures calculations can be found in the primary accountability technical document.